yvt/openspades/README.md

 ### cg_skipDeadPlayersWhenDead
 Default: 0

-Spectate where a player died, which can be great for callouts. ***Highly recommended not to turn this off.***
+Spectate where a player died, which can be great for callouts. ***Highly recommended not to turn this on.***

 ### cg_stats
 Default: 1